userbradley/kubernetes-examples/docs/index.md

 ## Why is there alot of copy/ paste

+Despite taking pride in my documentation, I trust the maintainers of the Kubernetes project more to write the descriptions.

-Because I am not good enough with words to really describe what things do, so they are copied from the below sites:
+Descriptions are copied from the below sites:

 1. [https://kubernetes.io/docs/](https://kubernetes.io/docs/)